mezzio/mezzio/docs/book/v3/getting-started/quick-start.md

 }
 ```

-### expressive module commands
+### mezzio module commands

 To aid in the creation, registration, and deregistration of modules in your
 application, you can use the CLI tooling provided by default.
 All commands are
-exposed via `composer expressive`, and include the following:
+exposed via `composer mezzio`, and include the following:

-- `composer expressive module:create <modulename>` will create the default
+- `composer mezzio module:create <modulename>` will create the default
   directory structure for the named module, create a `ConfigProvider` for the
   module, add an autoloading rule to `composer.json`, and register the
   `ConfigProvider` with the application configuration.
-- `composer expressive module:register <modulename>` will add an autoloading rule to
+- `composer mezzio module:register <modulename>` will add an autoloading rule to
   `composer.json` for the module, and register its `ConfigProvider`, if found,
   with the application configuration.
-- `expressive module:deregister <modulename>` will remove any autoloading rules
+- `mezzio module:deregister <modulename>` will remove any autoloading rules
   for the module from `composer.json`, and deregister its `ConfigProvider`, if
   found, from the application configuration.